Code-Institute-Submissions/Milestone-Project-112/README.md

 ### Testing Devices

 My webpage was tested using Google Developer Tools to see if its responsive.
-All devices were tested succesfully includng Iphones, Samsungs and Ipads of different screen sizes
+All devices were tested successfully including Iphones, Samsungs and Ipads of different screen sizes

 ### Validating HTML5 and CSS3 code